Bl4cKc34sEr/Dragoman--The-Decoder/README.md

-# Ceaser Cipher with BruteForce Attack
-This is a python script to Encode a string to Ceaser Cipher , Decode with a particular key and Bruteforce attack on the cipher text to obtain your plain text.
+# DRAGOMAN - THE DECODER
+This DRAGOMAN is a Cryptographic tool with multiple decoding scripts that can be used to crack Capture The Flag contests.

+DRAGOMAN is under process and will be completedsoon and will be there for you !!<<<<>/.